UpcaseM/data_engineering_projects/project_1_data_modeling_postgres/README.md

 This is the project submission for the Data Engineering Nanodegree.

 The project contains practice for:
-1. Designing a Star Schema database
+1. Designed a Star Schema database
 2. Data modeling with SQL(Postgres)
 3. ETL process using python